-In the future, CloudSigma is also looking to collaborate with RESTENA to solve one particular problem that caused inconvenience and has been a recurring issue in RESTENA’s collaboration with other cloud providers as well – a mismatch of keyboard layouts.
-Even though VMs are configured with a Swiss French keyboard layout, and so was the keyboard on the client, ultimately the characters sent to the VM did not match.
+In the future, CloudSigma is also looking to collaborate with RESTENA to solve one particular problem.
+It has caused inconvenience and has been a recurring issue in RESTENA’s collaboration with other cloud providers as well – a mismatch of keyboard layouts.
+VMs are configured with a Swiss-French keyboard layout, and so was the keyboard on the client.
+However, the characters sent to the VM did not match.
 RESTENA and CloudSigma are planning to work together in order to eliminate this inconvenience.

 Both RESTENA and CloudSigma are positive that their successful collaboration, followed by a continuation of the project would lead to many other opportunities for partnerships that would achieve even better results.

 - Four advantages of cloud Digital Asset Management (DAM) - April 18, 2019